Developer Portal for YouTrack and Hub Help

 Asynchronous Functions

-Use async functions for work that should not block the original operation.
+Use async functions for tasks that should not block the operation that starts them.
 Common use cases include sending a request to an external service, handling the response later, delaying an update, and debouncing repeated changes.

 You can use async functions in the following script types: